Playing With: Hoist by His Own Petard

 - The weapon has some kind of defect the villain didn't anticipate.

-- The weapon had an inherit flaw that the villain could not fix.
+- The weapon had an inherent flaw that the villain could not fix.

 - The villain really WAS that dumb and it was only a matter of time.